kestra-io/docs/docs/developer-guide/variables/filter/json.md

 # `json`
-The `json` filter will convert any variable to json
+The `json` filter will convert any variable to json string.

 ```twig
 {{ [1, 2, 3] | json  }}